 “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.”
 2 Corinthians 8:9

-Jesus Christ came into a world filled with loss for the sake of our eternal gain.
+Jesus Christ left the comforts of heaven and willingly came into a world filled with loss to make a way for us to be forgiven and freed from the painful effects of sin and a fallen world, and one day bring us into his eternal home.
 His birth, which eventually ushered in his death and resurrection, is a reminder that we have a Savior who knows what it’s like to experience deep loss and pain.
 And yet, because of his unconditional love for us, he came into this world anyway.
 If we have been reconciled to God through Jesus Christ, then we can grieve our losses with the confidence that they are only temporary.
 Whatever sadness or grief this Christmas may stir up in us, we are no longer hopeless.
 We may feel hopeless in a worldly sense, but for the believer, that should only magnify God’s promise to redeem all that has been lost or broken.

-Lord willing, my family will not be jobless forever.
-However, the pain that we have endured and the loss of a normal and healthy childhood for my kids cannot be restored this side of heaven.
+Lord willing, my family will not be under this seemingly never-ending weight of sorrow and struggle.
+However, the pain that we have endured and the scars that have been left may not be restored or healed this side of heaven.
 Some who are reading this will not see their loved one again in this lifetime, others may never be the same after an illness or accident has left them with a weak and broken body.

 So while this holiday season may be a stark reminder of what we’ve lost, it can also be a season that heightens our gratitude for our redemption and the eternal hope that Christ’s birth, life, death, and resurrection has ushered in for us.
 He became poor, so that by his poverty we might become rich.
 Though the pain of earthly loss may still remain, we can find joy in celebrating the truth that, because of Christ, we have the hope and promise of healed wounds and eternal gain.